 People expect that severe injuries will be obvious after a car crash.
 Some of them certainly are.
 You will notice a compound fracture or a complete spinal cord injury immediately because of the visual signs of the injury or the immediate impact it has on your motor function.

-Not all crash-related injuries produce noteworthy symptoms at the scene of the crash.
+Not all crash-related injuries produce noteworthy symptoms at the scene of the crash, though.
 In fact, there are significant injuries that might go unnoticed for several days after a collision.
-Traumatic brain injuries (TBIs) may not have any obvious symptoms right away, meaning that they will get far worse and create more significant symptoms before an individual goes to seek medical attention.
+Traumatic brain injuries (TBIs) may not have any obvious symptoms immediately, meaning that they will get far worse and create more significant symptoms before an individual knows to seek medical attention.

-A crash that left you very shook up could be a crash that caused an injury to your brain.
-Monitoring yourself for the groups of three symptoms below could help you obtain a timely diagnosis for a TBI after a crash.
+A crash that left you very shook up could also be a crash that caused an injury to your brain.
+Monitoring yourself for the symptoms below could help you obtain a timely diagnosis for a TBI after a crash.

 Persistent or worsening headaches or nausea